felixdivo/ros2-easy-test/README.md

 In addition, nothing stops you from using any other means of interacting with ROS2 that would work otherwise.

-### What you can test
+### What you can test (recommended way of obtaining messages)

 Using `ROS2TestEnvironment`, you can assert:
 - `assert_message_published(topic: str, timeout: float) -> RosMessage`
 - `assert_no_message_published(topic: str, timeout: float) -> None`
 - `assert_messages_published(topic: str, number: int, ...) -> List[RosMessage]`

-Generally, that no exceptions are thrown, e.g. when nodes are initialized (see limitations below).
+Generally, you always test that no exceptions are thrown, e.g. when nodes are initialized (see limitations below).

 ### Combining with other tools

 Some hints:
-- If you want to use [pytest markers](https://docs.pytest.org/en/7.1.x/how-to/mark.html) like `@pytest.mark.skipif(...)`, add that above (=before) the `@with_launch_file(...)` decorator and it will work just fine.
+- If you want to use [pytest markers](https://docs.pytest.org/en/7.1.x/how-to/mark.html) like `@pytest.mark.skipif(...)`, add that above (=before) the `@with_single_node(...)`/`@with_launch_file(...)` decorator and it will work just fine.
-- Similarly, you can seamlessly use other tools like `hypothesis` which annotate test functions.
+- Similarly, you can seamlessly use other tools which annotate test functions, like `hypothesis` (or [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)).
 Generally, you have to be mindful about the order of the decorators here.
-See `/workspaces/ros2-easy-test/tests/demo_hypothesis_test.py` for an examples.
+See `tests/demo_hypothesis_test.py` for two simple examples.
 - The `ROS2TestEnvironment` is added as the last postional argument to the test function (i.e. right before the keyword arguments).

 ### Current limitations

 - If a callback (e.g. of a subscriber in the node) raises an exception the test does not fail automatically with the exception as the reason, as that is currently [not supported in ROS2](https://discourse.ros.org/t/what-is-the-expected-behavior-of-rclcpp-in-case-of-an-exception-raised-in-a-user-callback/27527).
 It will probably still fail because some expected message is not detected by the test.
-In those cases, cou will have to look for messages like `The following exception was never retrieved: [...]` in the stderr output of pytest.
+In those cases, you will have to look for messages like `The following exception was never retrieved: [...]` in the stderr output of pytest.
 It will probably be mixed in with other messages if you view it one the console.
 - A failing service might deadlock a test.
 Consider adding timeouts.
-- It takes some time to set up the test environments each time.
+- It takes some time to set up the test environment each time, particularly with `@with_launch_file`.
 You may wish to append `--durations=0 --durations-min=1.0` to your pytest call to show the slowest tests ([more info](https://docs.pytest.org/en/latest/how-to/usage.html#profiling-test-execution-duration)).
-There is probably room for improvement here, especially with reducing the required warm-up time of ``with_launch_file``.
+There is probably room for improvement here, especially with reducing the required warm-up time.

 Contributions to address these or other shortcomings are more than welcome!